Sunday, August 28, 2016

 The American black metal scene has always played second fiddle to the scenes of other countries (especially the Scandinavian nations).
 And while the truly legendary bands from the US were few and far between, there were still a lot of noteworthy bands toiling in the underground who had an impact on the direction of the genre.
 One such band was Pennsylvania's BATHYM.
 Formed in 1989 by members of underground band SATHANAS, Bathym had a black/death sound that not too many in the American underground were creating at the time.

 Sathanas gave rise to Bathym.
-This is from their 1988 demo Ripping Evil
+This is their 1988 demo Ripping Evil

 After releasing rehearsal demos in 1989 and 1990, Bathym released the Into Darkness demo in 1990 and the Demonic Force single in 1991.
 For a few years there, Bathym was becoming known in the underground as purveyors of American black/death.
 But due to some of the band members losing interest, Bathym called it a day in 1991.
 Main man Paul Tucker then devoted his energy to Sathanas again.